Mr. Personality: Production

+Mr. Personality was filmed in Malibu, California, over the course of three weeks in March and April 2003.
+Fox searched for men between the ages of 24 and 40 to be suitors while they searched for a leading woman age 25 to 35, all of whom were required to be unmarried and childfree.
+Approximately 1,000 men were interviewed for a role in the series; the process included two interviews in addition to psychological, medical, and general background screening.
+Co-casting director Katy Wallin claimed that the appearance of the men was not a large consideration for producers when casting; rather, the producers sought men who had similar interests and priorities as Arp.
 Lewinsky, who had become well known due to the Clinton–Lewinsky scandal, was asked by Fox to host the series in hopes that she would attract more viewers.
+According to series creator Bruce Nash, "The combination of Monica Lewinsky with a concept like Mr[.]
+Personality will result in a big tune-in".

 The masks were designed by American costume designer Tina Haatainen-Jones.
-The network asked Haatainen-Jones to create "a mask without any personality" that still allowed the men the ability to easily speak.
+The network asked Haatainen-Jones to create a mask devoid of any personality that still allowed the men the ability to easily speak.
 Haatainen-Jones believed the show sounded "stupid", although she accepted the work due to her status as a freelance artist.
 In an effort to make the masks unique, Haatainen-Jones crafted them to be reminiscent of a sculpture with a beaten metal appearance.
 Haatainen-Jones crafted a total of 40 masks, 30 of which were metallic and 10 of which were various colors.
 The network additionally asked Haatainen-Jones to craft a "chastity mask", which was bound by leather straps and a padlock.
 As a result, the mask could only be removed with a key that the network entrusted Haatainen-Jones with.
 The contestants did not know about the masks until they arrived in Malibu for filming; contestant Brian Karalus stated that he believed the masks were "ridiculous".
+Contestant Michael claimed that many of the men wore Maxi Pads underneath their masks in order to alleviate pressure on the bridge of the nose and to absorb sweat.
+Will Dyck, a real estate investor, won the competition and ultimately proposed to Arp.

 Episodes

 Reception

-Lisa de Moraes of The Washington Post referred to the series as "A whole bottle of Stupid Pills."
+Alessandra Stanley of The New York Times claimed that the series was "interesting", although she criticized its underlying appeal of "snobbism and class tension."
+Lisa de Moraes of The Washington Post called the show's star a "chick who swallowed a large dose of Stupid Pills."
+In 2009, Time cited Mr. Personality as one of the top ten skanky reality television series.

 Ratings

-Mr. Personality premiered to over 12 million viewers; at the time, it was the highest viewed premiere of a new reality television show in 2003.
+Mr. Personality premiered to over 12 million viewers; at the time, it was 2003's highest viewed premiere of a new reality television show.
+The premiere placed second in its time slot, although it succeeded in the 18-to-49-year-old demographic.
+The premiere aired after an episode of American Idol, which assisted in boosting its viewership.